KadirKarabacak/REACT/README.md

 - When a component instance gets re-rendered, _all its children_ will get re-rendered as well.
 This doesn't mean that all children will get updated in the DOM.
 Thanks to _reconciliation_, which checks _which elements have actually changed_ between two renders.
 - The DOM is updated in the _commit phase_, but not by React!
 By a _renderer_ called _ReactDOM_.
 That's why we always need to _include both libraries_ in a React web app project.

-#### Render Logic

-- The logic that produces JSX output for a component instance is _not allowed to produce any side effects_. [ No API calls, no timers, no object or variable mutations, no state updates ] _Side effects are allowed in event handlers and useEffect_ .

 #### Diffing

 - Diffing is how React decides which DOM elements need to be _added or modified_.
 If between renders, a certain React element stays at the _same position_ in the element tree( Fiber Tree ), the corresponding DOM element and component state will stay same.
 If the element _changed to a different position, or if it's a different element type_, the DOM element and state will be destroyed.

 #### Key Prop

-- Giving elements a key prop allows React to _distinguish between multiple_ component instances.
 - When a key _stays the same_ across renders, the element is kept in the DOM.
 This is why we need to use keys in _lists_.
 When we _change the key_ between renders, the DOM element will be destroyed and rebuilt.
 We use this as a trick to _reset state_.

-#### React

-- _React is a library, not a framework._ This means that you can assemble your application using your _favourite third-party_ libraries. _The downside_ is that you need to find and _learn all these additional_ libraries.

 ## ⌨ My **Codesandbox** practices about React ⏬